milesg3000-hub/Credit_Risk_Modelling/README.md

 # Credit_Risk_Modelling
 1. ## Overview
    This project investigates the impact of different features on whether Taiwenese customers default on their loan payment, using the UCI dataset that includes 30,000 observations.
-The features are detailed below:
+The features of the datset are detailed below.
-   # Information about features of UCI dataset
+   #### Information about features of UCI dataset

 <details>
 <summary><strong> Features overview (click to expand)</strong></summary>